side-wave1

 • Pulling of Hair

-• Blocking of pores due to oil massage.
+• Blocking of Pores: Often due to heavy oil massages.

 • Skin Injuries: Cuts, insect bites, or skin abrasions provide entry points for bacteria.